Greek Yogurt Dip

-This healthy Greek Yogurt and Tahini Dip for Tomatoes and Cucumbers will be welcome on a buffet table loaded with rich foods and this is a delicious veggie dip option I’d eat any time of year!
-Use Appetizer Recipes for more tasty recipes like this one.
+This healthy Greek Yogurt Dip is flavored with Tahini, and this is a delicious low-carb veggie dip I’d eat any time of year!

 Everyone who’s trying to make it through December without gaining ten pounds, raise your hand.
 (Kalyn has both hands raised.)
 Every year I think about the dilemma of joining in holiday celebrations without overdoing it on sweets and other rich holiday foods.
-There’s no easy answer, but having something healthy to nibble on among the more indulgent choices can really help, and that’s where this Greek Yogurt and Tahini Dip for Tomatoes and Cucumbers comes in.
+There’s no easy answer, but having something healthy to nibble on among the more indulgent choices can really help, and that’s where this Greek Yogurt Dip comes in.

 When I spotted a recipe for Tahini Dip in The South Beach Diet Parties and Holidays Cookbook I remembered how tomatoes and cucumbers are amazing paired with Greek yogurt and tahini, and when Jake and I tried out this combination we both loved it.
 And it’s festive-looking as well as delicious, hope you enjoy!

 I usually try to do a meatless main dish for my Meatless Monday post, but this time of year I think a dip recipe that’s really appealing might be even more useful!